 Quick tip: If you decide to use sights, you should still improve your aim without them.
 This puts you in a good position in a hunting and/or survival situation.

 Only you know which features you will require your survival bow to have.
 Here are some common features that you may want to think about.

 Many of today’s best survival bows come with a takedown feature.
 This means that they can be broken down for easier transportation.
 Usually, the limbs can be removed, which means the bow is in three parts.
 But these only have a draw weight of 55 lbs max, atleast most of them.
 Which is why I only included traditional survival bows made of durable material that way you can pick from the

 Some survival bows now have folding limbs.
 This means that they are easy to fold away.
 This is great if you want to store a bow in a bug-out bag, but may not be the best choice for a main bow.

-These kits are an interesting choice for anyone who wants to create a survival bow of their own.
+These kits are an interesting choice for anyone who wants to create a survival bow.
 They are probably only a good idea for people who know a fair amount about bows in the first place.

 The main thing to think about is what features suit you.
-You want to make it as easy as possible for you to hit a target or to hunt successfully.
+You want to make it as easy as possible to hit a target or hunt successfully.
 Choose a survival bow that suits your skill and expertise levels.